akrumel/f.lux/docs/overview.md

-	clearTrap(name)                    - clears a trap set by 'setTrap()' goto(idx)                          - move to a specific store state frame setMaxFrames(maxFrames)            - set the maximum number of store states to maintain (default=50) setTrap(cond, value, name=uuid)    - sets a debugger trap and returns name. conditino argument may be a function taking next state or a string path to get a value tail(count=10, printState=true)    - prints last 'count' store updates
+	clearTrap(name)                    - clears a trap set by 'setTrap()' goto(idx)                          - move to a specific store state frame setMaxFrames(maxFrames)            - set the maximum number of store states to maintain (default=50) setTrap(cond, value, name=uuid)    - sets a debugger trap and returns name.
+Condition argument may be a function taking next state or a string path to get a value tail(count=10, printState=true)    - prints last 'count' store updates